 In order to understand addiction, we need to be aware that it isn’t just the amount that we consume (although obviously that’s an important indicator).
 Addiction is also characterized by the manner in which we behave, and the reasons we do it.

-At Serenity Healthcare we strive to understand and help you, we will enable you to understand what drives you to self-destruct, despite the chaos and harm it causes.
+At Serenity Addiction Centres we strive to understand and help you, we will enable you to understand what drives you to self-destruct, despite the chaos and harm it causes.